jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/modifications/pedals/original.rst

 If you're keeping the surgeon's console and display, you can leave the foot pedals as-is.
-But if you plan to build your own mounting frame, you will need to go through the following steps.
-First, open the cable management bar to free the cable.
+But if you plan to build your own mounting frame, you will need to remove the cable from the surgeon's console.
+The cable passes through the base and is a bit hard to remove.
+First, open the cable management bar to free the cable (black articulated arm).
 Remove the screw at the pivot point, flip the bar upside-down and remove the small philips screws.
-At that point, you can remove the black round grommet so you can push the round connector inside the base.
+At that point, you can remove the black round grommet from the base so you can push the round connector inside the base.
 The grommet is glued so you'll need to pry it out using a flat head screw driver.
 Make sure you don't damage the cable.

 .. figure:: /images/Classic/pedals/removing-footpedals-console.jpg
    :width: 400